MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/enforce-office-365-identity.md

 - Other users can join your network by signing up with their work email and verifying it.

 If you no longer want to enforce Office 365 identities, you can follow the steps below to stop.
-You must be both a Yammer verified admin and an Office 365 global administrator to perform these steps.
+You must be both a Yammer verified admin and a global administrator to perform these steps.

  **To stop enforcing Office 365 identity in Yammer**